 MASTG-BEST-0056: Use Explicit Intents for Internal IPC

 Use explicit intents when communicating between components within the same app.
-An explicit intent specifies the target component directly by package name or class name, ensuring the intent can only be delivered to the intended recipient and can't be intercepted by a third-party app.
+An explicit intent specifies the target component directly by package name or class name, ensuring the intent can only be delivered to the intended recipient and can't be intercepted by a third-party app through normal intent resolution.

-Set the target package or component explicitly before sending the intent:
+Set the target package with Intent.setPackage or target a specific component before sending the intent:

 // Explicit by package - restricts delivery to your own app